Frequently Asked Questions

 Where is the Writing Center, and when is it open?

-We are located in Bailey Howe Library across from the Reference Desk (room 105).
+We are located in Bailey Howe Library just past the main stair case and across from the Reference Desk (room 105).
 The Writing Center also has space on the third floor in the Writing in the Disciplines Program suite (room 302), but if you have an appointment please meet your tutor at the first floor location.